proact-de/ansible-role-openssh/README.md

 This role configures and (massively) hardens OpenSSH.
 This is done by updating hostkeys and sshd_config and ssh_config to best practices layed out by "Secure Secure Shell" (<https://stribika.github.io/2015/01/04/secure-secure-shell.html>).

-NOTE: the ssh_config file will simply disable password based authentication for the client!
-So if you get "Permission denied (password, publickey)" or similar try "ssh -o PasswordAuthetication=yes"
+**NOTE:** the ssh_config file will simply disable password based authentication for the client!
+So if you get `Permission denied (password, publickey)` or similar try `ssh -o PasswordAuthetication=yes`

 ## Requirements

-None.
+Target hosts will need python cryptography installed.
+This will not automatically be done and you will have to do this manually from your playbook.

 ## Role Variables

 Uses a default config, which can be found in defaults/main.yml.
 Basically it just provides willshersystems.sshd with some harsh defaults and runs with it.

-* pacopenssh_allow_group: define a group, which will be allowed to login using ssh.
+* `pacopenssh_allow_group`: define a group, which will be allowed to login using ssh.
 This group will be created, when it doesn't exist.
 Default: ssh_allow
-* pacopenssh_sshd: complex hash using the same template as willshersystems.sshd (see there).
+* `pacopenssh_sshd`: complex hash using the same template as willshersystems.sshd (see there).

  The default configuration is: